← Back to Blog

 • Consider adding an extreme pressure (EP) additive

-• Check lubricant condition more frequently — stainless steel work particles contaminate lubricant faster
+• Check lubricant condition more frequently — stainless steel work particles tend to contaminate lubricant faster

 Die Change Protocol